Foreign worker: Switzerland

-Asia
+Asia–Pacific

 In Asia, some countries in South and Southeast Asia offer workers.
 Their destinations include Japan, South Korea, Hong Kong, Taiwan, Singapore, Brunei and Malaysia.
 A 2020 Greenpeace investigation found significant evidence for the abuse of foreign laborers in the Taiwanese distant water fishing industry.
 Taiwanese conglomerate FCF was specifically singled out for links to illegal fishing and forced labor.

-West Asia
+Arab Gulf states

-In 1973, an oil boom in the Persian Gulf region (UAE, Oman, Saudi Arabia, Qatar, Kuwait, and Bahrain, which comprise the Gulf Cooperation Council), created an unprecedented demand for labour in the oil, construction and industrial sectors.
+In 1973, an oil boom in the Gulf Cooperation Council created an unprecedented demand for labour in the oil, construction and industrial sectors.
 Development demanded a labor force.
 This demand was met by foreign workers, primarily those from the Arab states, with a later shift to those from Asia-Pacific countries.
-A rise in the standards of living for citizens of western asian countries also created a demand for domestic workers in the home.
+A rise in the standards of living for citizens of western Asian countries also created a demand for domestic workers in the home.

 Since the 1970s, foreign workers have become a large percentage of the population in most nations in the Persian Gulf region.
 Growing competition with nationals in the job sector, along with complaints regarding the treatment of foreign workers, has led to rising tensions between the national and foreign populations in these nations.

 Remittances are becoming a prominent source of external funding for countries that contribute foreign workers to the GCC countries.
 On average, the top recipients globally are India, the Philippines, and Bangladesh.
 In 2001, $72.3 billion was returned as remittances to the countries of origin of foreign workers, equivalent to 1.3% of the world GDP.
 The source of income remains beneficial as remittances are often more stable than private capital flows.
 Despite fluctuations in the economy of GCC countries, the amount of dollars in remittances is usually stable.

 The spending of remittances is seen in two ways.
 Principally, remittances are sent to the families of guest workers.
 Though often put towards consumption, remittances are also directed to investment.
 Investment is seen to lead to the strengthening of infrastructure and facilitating international travel.

 With this jump in earnings, one benefit that has been seen is the nutritional improvement in households of migrant workers.
 Other benefits are the lessening of underemployment and unemployment.